EvernodeXRPL/evernode-sdk/hotpocket/contract-context.md

 ### readonly

 A boolean indicating whether the contract is being invoked due to a consensus execution or a [read request](tutorial-readreq.md).
 In readonly mode, the filesystem is readonly and represents the last consensus state.
+At any given time, multiple readonly executions of the contract can happen.
+However only one consensus execution will happen at any given time.

 ### timestamp

 Consensus timestamp of the last closed ledger in UNIX epoch milliseconds.
 If you need to use a deterministic timestamp in your contract that is compatible with consensus, you should use this.
-Using the system time for consensus data (eg. user outputs or state) will cause consensus to fail.
+Using the system time for consensus data (eg. user outputs or state) will cause consensus to fail because the system time will differ between different nodes.

 ### users

 Contains the list of [users](tutorial-basics.md#access-user-information) who were connected to the cluster during the last consensus round.
-Via this, you can retrieave any inputs sent by users and also generate user outputs.
+Via this, you can retrieve any inputs sent by users and also generate user outputs.

 ### unl